The Bridge of San Luis Rey: Part Four: Uncle Pio; Don Jaime

 Uncle Pio acts as Camila Perichole's valet, and, in addition, "her singing-master, her coiffeur, her masseur, her reader, her errand-boy, her banker; rumor added: her father."
 He was born the bastard son of a Madrid aristocrat and later traveled the world engaged in a wide variety of dubious, though legal, businesses, most related to being a go-between or agent of the powerful, including (briefly) conducting interrogations for the Inquisition.
 His life "became too complicated" and he fled to Peru.
 He came to realize that he had just three interests in the world: independence; the constant presence of beautiful women; and the masterpieces of Spanish literature, particularly those of the theater.

 He finds work as the confidential agent of the Viceroy of Peru.
 One day, he discovers a twelve-year-old café singer, Micaela Villegas, and takes her under his protection.
 Over the course of years, as they travel from tavern to tavern throughout Latin America, she grows into a beautiful and talented young woman.
 Uncle Pio instructs her in the etiquette of high society and goads her to greatness by expressing perpetual disappointment with her performances.
 She develops into Camila Perichole, the most honored actress in Lima.

-After many years of success, the Perichole becomes bored with the stage.
+After many years of success, Perichole becomes bored with the stage.
 The elderly Viceroy, Don Andrés, takes her as his mistress; she and Uncle Pio and the Archbishop of Peru and, eventually, Captain Alvarado meet frequently at midnight for dinner at the Viceroy's mansion.
 Through it all, Uncle Pio remains faithfully devoted to her, but as Camila ages and bears three children by the Viceroy she focuses on becoming a lady rather than an actress.
 She avoids Uncle Pio, and when he talks to her she tells him to not use her stage name.

 When a smallpox epidemic sweeps through Lima, Camila is disfigured by it.
 She takes her young son Don Jaime, who suffers from convulsions, to the country.
 Uncle Pio sees her one night trying hopelessly to cover her pockmarked face with powder; ashamed, she refuses to ever see him again.
 He begs her to allow him to take her son to Lima and teach the boy as he taught her.
 Despairing at the turn her life has taken, she reluctantly agrees.
 Uncle Pio and Jaime leave the next morning, and are the fourth and fifth people on the bridge of San Luis Rey when it collapses.